Cgsmith24/Robotics-Capstone/README.md

 From this point forward, it’s just testing and trial/error.
 It may take lots of testing to get it to work.
 But with some time and effort, I guarantee you can do it!

+Conclusion:

+I hope you enjoy the struggles of this project.
+If you have any questions about this project, Email me at Cgsmith24@weldre4.org